-We have incurred losses and cumulative negative cash flows from operations since our inception in February 2007, and as of March 31, 2020, we had an accumulated deficit of \$854.8 million.
+We have incurred losses and cumulative negative cash flows from operations since our inception in February 2007, and as of June 30, 2020, we had an accumulated deficit of \$1.0 billion.
 We anticipate that we will continue to incur losses for the foreseeable future.
-We expect to continue to incur additional research and development and selling, general and administrative expenses and, as a result, we will need additional capital to fund our operations, which we expect to raise through public or private equity or debt transactions, payments from our collaborators, royalty transactions, strategic transactions, or a combination of these approaches.
+We expect to continue to incur additional research and development and selling, general and administrative expenses for our ongoing research and development and potential commercialization of vadadustat.
+We will require additional capital to pursue development and commercial activities related to expanded indications for current products and any additional products and product candidates.
+We expect to finance future cash needs through product revenue, public or private equity or debt transactions, payments from our collaborators, royalty transactions, strategic transactions, or a combination of these approaches.
 Given the impact from COVID-19 on the U.S. economy and financial markets, there can be no assurance that additional funding will be available on terms acceptable to us, or at all.

 We have funded our operations principally through sales of our common stock, payments received from our collaboration partners, debt, and following the Merger, product sales.
-As of March 31, 2020, we had cash and cash equivalents and available for sale securities of approximately \$115.4 million and accounts receivable of \$104.9 million.
-The reduction in cash, cash equivalents and available for sale securities by \$32.3 million from December 31, 2019 is primarily due to timing of cash receipts from our collaboration partner, Otsuka, for which \$49.5 million was received in April 2020 rather than March 2020.
+As of June 30, 2020, we had cash and cash equivalents and available for sale securities of approximately \$295.3 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Accordingly, available for sale securities, consisting principally of corporate and government debt securities stated at fair value, are also available as a source of liquidity.